juliaguida/oystercard/thermostat_es6/walkthroughs/airport_challenge_js.md

 });
 ```

-where spys are Jasmine's equivalent of doubles.
+where spies are Jasmine's equivalent of doubles.
 Notice we've dropped the now redundant check that plane.land is defined, and now this test gives us the following unit test level failure:

 ```
 Plane can land at an airport